 It's possible to propagate, or grow, many herbs and plants from cuttings.
 This process basically clones the parent plant, which sounds like something out of science fiction, but all it means is that part of the plant regrows itself.
 Plant cuttings that can regrow are fairly common in nature and these are 11 of the easiest plants and herbs of all to regrow.

 Mint is another herb that will grow almost anywhere its planted.
 With its soft stem, you can easily regrow a mint cutting in water.
+Once the new cutting has grown roots, transplant it into some potting soil and watch the herb grow.

 Rosemary will take over your herb garden if given the chance, so it's a great herb to start with if you want to try and propagate a plant.
 You can use new growth in the spring or basal cuttings in the late fall.
 The greener the stem is, the easier it will be to regrow new shoots.